hrlai/novelforestSG/README.md

 > phosphorus in novel secondary forests. *Applied Vegetation Science*,
 > 24, e12548. <https://doi.org/10.1111/avsc.12548>

+# Using the data

+To install the `novelforestSG` package:

+    install.packages("novelforestSG")

+Or install the development version:

+    install.packages("devtools")  # prerequisite
+    devtools::install_github("hrlai/novelforestSG")

+To access our dataset:

+    library(novelforestSG)
+    novelforest_data

+For more information, see `?novelforest_data`.

+Because the predictor variables were log-transformed and then scale to zero mean and unit SD prior to modelling, you may wish to backtransform them to their original scales, simply by:

+    backtransform()

-# Usage
+# Using the model

+The model object is too large (16.5 MB) to come with the package, but the `download_model` function can download the model from our [GitHub development website](https://github.com/hrlai/novelforestSG) for you: see `?download_model` for a worked example.

-Before we begin, because we analysed the data using the `brms` v2.10.0 package in `R`, it is highly recommended that you [install `brms`](https://github.com/paul-buerkner/brms) to squeeze the most out of the model output:
+Because we analysed the data using the `brms` v2.10.0 package in `R`, it is highly recommended that you [install `brms`](https://github.com/paul-buerkner/brms) to squeeze the most out of the model output: